Thunderstring/HADAR_test/TeXNet/README.md

 ## Results and Pre-trained Weights

+The TeX-Net outputs T, e, and V. Please run visualization after evaluating the TeX-Net to get the resMap.
+Please see the demo codes in 'Check_TeX_Vision_for_TeXNet_Outputs.txt' in this folder to get TeX vision images for TeX-Net.
 The TeX-Net performance on the HADAR database is shown below.

 <p align="center">
   <img src="https://github.com/FanglinBao/HADAR/blob/main/TeXNet/Fig3.png" />